joel-karr/dontthinkwhenyoucode/Innovation.md

 * Our routing is under one second even if it will not always be perfect
 * We can support multiple CRMs even if they don't trigger fast enough to always update our cache

-The “security line + monitor” analogy gave us a mental model that balanced speed and reliability.

 ### Putting It All Together